InventiDevelopment/AndroidSkeleton/README.md

 - Presentation - MVP maybe parts of MVI on some complex forms

 Glue between these layers is RxJava

 Package by feature inside every main layer

 Used libraries
 -----

-RxJava
+- RxJava
-Dagger
+- Dagger
-ButterKnife
+- ButterKnife
+- RxBinding
+- Retrofit
-Mosby
+- Mosby
-Conductor
+- Conductor
-TODO

 Inspiration
 -----